Cozen’s Test of the elbow joint

 • This Cozen’s Test is actively performed by the patient.

-• This clinical & orthopedic test is applied by to therapist or doctor when the patient is doing the complaining about lateral side elbow pain.
+• This clinical & orthopedic test is applied by to therapist or doctor when the patient is complaining about lateral side elbow pain.

 What is the Purpose of Cozen’s Test?